Recreation

 Recreational Tourism

-According to a 2021 Longwoods International tourism report, Denver saw 6.2 million more overnight visits in 2021 than Colorado Springs, or 62% more.
-As a capital city, regional hub, and one of the busiest airports in the country, Denver is expected to have more overnight visitors and more business travelers in particular.
+Denver saw 90% more overnight visits in 2023 than Colorado Springs.
+As a capital city and regional hub, Denver is expected to have more overnight visitors and more business travelers in particular.

-Based on the amount spent by tourists on day trips in Colorado Springs, it seems important to plan and influence recreation attractions, facilities, fees, and transportation in a way to increase opportunities for tourists to spend more dollars and stay overnight.
+It will be important for Colorado Springs to plan and influence recreation attractions, facilities, fees, and transportation in a way to increase opportunities for tourists to spend more dollars and stay overnight.

 Download PDF